in Gordon Heights, NY • 2026 Buying Guide

 The traditional real estate cycle applies most strongly to single-family homes.
 Families want to move during summer, so they list and buy in spring.
 Winter buyers face less competition but fewer choices, while spring brings more inventory but more buyers.

-The current median home price in Gordon Heights is $531K.
+The current median home price in Gordon Heights is $593K.
 Single-Family Home prices vary based on location, size, and condition.
-Year-over-year, prices have changed +32.6%.
-Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
+Year-over-year, prices have changed N/A. Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.

 Key considerations for buying a single-family home in Gordon Heights include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Gordon Heights currently spend an average of 44 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Gordon Heights currently spend an average of 21 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.